williamsca/bargaining-upzone/README.md

 - Address or polygon
 - Status (approved, denied, withdrawn, etc.)

+Estimate a hedonic regresion of proffer amounts on development characteristics with a dummy variable for post-2016.

 # TODO
-- Call Mike Vanderpool (703-369-4738), real estate attorney working in Prince William and Manassas, to ask [questions](notes/interview-vanderpool-20231006.md)
+- Write up Mike Vanderpool call notes
-- Show the relationship between proffer revenues, rates, and county characteristics (growth rates, size, incomes, property values, etc.)
+- Show the relationship between proffer revenues, rates, and county avg yearly pop growth rate 2000-2016 (need ACS census data for 2016)
+- Download remaining Chesterfield BoS minutes (2017-2022)
+- Parse Chesterfield minutes
 - Get CoreLogic data
   - Check for differential impacts on new vs existing houses (test if proffers were used to fund amenities/infrastructure for the new development or were fungible with other revenue)
 - Regression analysis of proffer rates against size, density of development